dekuNukem/bob_cassette_rewinder/README.md

 -------

 What I find ironic is, Daan Tech isn't shy about their ["positive cycle"](https://daan.tech/en/daan-positive-cycle/) of environmentally friendly practices, while having no problem selling you single-use cassettes at 75x of the price that lasts only 30 washes.
-The only justification is that you are *supposed* to mail them all the way back to France so they can be refilled (and sold again for an outrageous price).
+The only justification is that you are *supposed* to mail them all the way back to France so they can be refilled (and of course, sold again).

 If they truly wanted to cut down on single-use plastics, what's wrong with user-refillable detergent compartments like every other full-size and commercial dishwashers?
 That sure seem a lot less hassle than mailing plastic cartridges back-and-forth around the world.